zer0def/nginxinc-kubernetes-ingress/examples/mergeable-ingress-types/README.md

 # Mergeable Ingress Types Support

-You can configure NGINX to have support for using multiple Ingress Resources which apply to a common host.
-This allows for easier management when using a large amount of paths.
+You can spread the Ingress configuration for a common host across multiple Ingress resources using Mergeable Ingress resources.
+Such resources can belong to the same or different namespaces.
+This enables easier management when using a large number of paths.

 ## Syntax and Rules